 If you have a blog and website, you can drive traffic to Amazon by recommending products to your readers.
 If any of your redirected visitors buy from Amazon, you will get a commission.
 And it doesn't even have to be things that you recommended.
 If they follow your link, for a certain amount of time, you get a commission on anything they buy.

 Try not to get too excited, the commissions are not that high with the Amazon Associates program.
-It depends on the product and category and can range from 4-15%.
+It depends on the product and Amazon's product division based on shared characteristics and uses.
+Products may have both a broad category placement (also called departments) and one or more sub-category placements. and can range from 4-15%.
 Still, you can earn some extra lunch money if you have a blog and a following.

 5. Merch By Amazon